raaron/pydroid/README.md

     ./hello

-And finally, there is a command to create a example application (the first parameter is the name of an example in the folder framework/examples):
+And finally, there is a command to create an example application (the first parameter is the name of an example in the folder framework/examples):

     ./create_example hello_world